 - Women with

 human immunodeficiency virus (HIV) have a higher

 chance of developing cervical cancer.
-A colposcopy is recommended for all women
+A colposcopy is usually recommended for women

 with HIV and an abnormal Pap test.